-- support the Consolidated Entity's business and operational requirements - safeguard the Consolidated Entity's ability to continue as a going concern - · support the Consolidated Entity's credit rating.
+- support the Consolidated Entity's business and operational requirements; - · safeguard the Consolidated Entity's ability to continue as a going concern; and - · support the Consolidated Entity's credit ratings.

 The Consolidated Entity's capital management strategy uses internal measures of capital.
-The Consolidated Entity has developed an Economic Capital Adequacy Model (ECAM) that complements the management of specific risk types such as equity, credit, market and operational risk as well as providing an aggregate view of the Consolidated Entity's risk profile.
-The economic capital model is used to support business decision-making and has three main applications:
+The Consolidated Entity applies an internal Economic Capital Adequacy Model (ECAM) that is used to quantify the Consolidated Entity's aggregate level of risk, including for specific risk types such as equity, credit, market and operational risk.
+The Consolidated Entity's ECAM is used to inform the capital management strategy and support business decision-making including:

-- · capital adequacy assessment

-- · risk appetite setting

-- risk-adjusted performance measurement.
+- · capital adequacy assessment; and - · risk-adjusted performance measurement.

-The Consolidated Entity is required to maintain capital as calculated using the Consolidated Entity's ECAM.
+The Consolidated Entity maintains capital as calculated using the Consolidated Entity's ECAM.

-In determining capital requirements, transactions internal to the Consolidated Entity are eliminated.
 The Consolidated Entity's eligible capital consists of contributed equity, retained earnings, certain reserves and hybrid instruments.

-The Consolidated Entity has satisfied all internally imposed capital requirements throughout the financial year.
+$The \ Consolidated \ Entity \ satisfied \ the \ internally \ imposed \ capital \ requirement \ during \ the \ financial \ year.$